 The Federated States of Micronesia (FSM) has no regulations, policies, or laws that restrict US institutions providing distance education to citizens of FSM.

-Federated States of Micronesia Letter
+Federated States of Micronesia Letter (PDF)

 Republic of the Marshall Islands